korsimoro/kbash/README.md

-The ```kbash``` project add-on is a set of ```bash``` utilities supporting knowledge capture and orgnizing ad-hoc plumbing.
+The ```kbash``` project add-on is a set of ```bash``` utilities supporting knowledge capture and organizing ad-hoc plumbing.
 It is often useful in multi-component, multi-language software projects - especially if they use multiple build tools.
+And it can be useful in cobbling together disparate builds and systems to prototype components.
+Once a project suite is stabilzied the kbash functionality should be absorbed into specific, formal, project appropriate infrastructure.

 # Quickstart